tazama-lf/docs/Product/configuration-management.md

 }
 ```

-We don’t have to also supply a specific sub-rule reference: each rule processor only submits one of its possible rule results at a time.
+We don't have to also supply a specific sub-rule reference: each rule processor only submits one of its possible rule results at a time.

 If, for example, we wanted to apply an additional multiplier to the formula e.g. `(a + b) * c`, the resulting expression would be structured as follows: